Research ethics FAQs

 Joint projects falling within OxTREC’s remit

-Where the University of Oxford is the lead institution, ethical approval from CUREC (OxTREC) must be obtained.
+Where the University of Oxford is the lead institution, ethics approval from OxTREC must be obtained.

-Please note that any ethical approval provided by OxTREC is subject to receiving ethical approval from the relevant local (in country) ethics committees.
+Please note that any ethics approval provided by OxTREC is subject to receiving ethics approval from the relevant local (in country) ethics committees.
 The approval notice from the relevant local ethics committees should be supplied to OxTREC.

 If the research is to be advertised on posters on University or college noticeboards, the researchers must also obtain the appropriate local approval to advertise there (for example for colleges, from college bursars or senior tutors, or if in a University department, from local departmental administrators, building managers or communications staff).
 Any poster should include a reference to which ethics committee has reviewed and approved the study, together with the reference number.

-The principal researcher or principal investigator should be the formal applicant for ethical review.
+The principal researcher or principal investigator should be the formal applicant for ethics review.

 This is the person who accepts the overall responsibility for the research, provides oversight, and ensures that all staff and students working on the study are suitably trained and qualified by experience to conduct the research.
 For these reasons, a student cannot be the principal investigator.
 The formal applicant is the student's supervisor in the case of student research, or the principal investigator or grant holder in the case of staff research.